asmuth/clip/fnordmetric-doc/src/classic_widgets.md

 Widgets
 -------

-FnordMetric includes a collection of UI widgets to display gauge data.
-You can use these widgets with a simple ruby DSL.
+FnordMetric includes a collection of UI widgets to display the data / content of gauges.
+There is a simple ruby DSL to use these widgets.

 _Example: Render a timeseries line chart on dashboard "Sales"_